meaneych/ChrisMeaneyBiostatsPortfolio/_talks/2019_DFCM_ResearchProgramEvaluation.md

 location: "Toronto, Canada"
 ---

 This talk illustrates how to mine research program performance indicators using modern computational methods (e.g. Scopus API, PubMed API, web scraping Google Scholar).
-We are currently extending these methods as part of a larger departmental environmental scan.
-Additional academic knowledge products will be generated from the exercise (check back soon).
+We are currently extending these methods as part of a larger departmental environmental scan (check back soon for updates).

 [Downloaded talk here](../files/2019_DFCM_ResearchProgramEvaluation.pdf)